animir/node-rate-limiter-flexible/README.md

 ## node-rate-limiter-flexible

-Flexible rate limiter and DDoS protector with Redis as broker allows to control requests rate in cluster or distributed environment.
+Flexible rate limiter and anti-DDoS protector with Redis as broker allows to control requests rate in cluster or distributed environment.

 It uses **fixed window** as it is much faster than rolling window.
 [See comparative benchmarks with other libraries here](https://github.com/animir/node-rate-limiter-flexible/blob/master/COMPARE_ROLLING.md)